Suuurpiiiiise! It’s Gruul!

 Magic the Gathering Card - Llanowar Elves - MTG CircleMagic the Gathering Card - Glimpse the Core - MTG CircleMagic the Gathering Card - Overlord of the Hauntwoods - MTG Circle

-I don't think there's much to say about Llanowar Elves as it is simply the best drop to 1 in Alchemy (and even standard) when it comes to ramp some mana.
-Thanks to him our turns two can be very strong: we have the chance of casting Overlord of the Hauntwoods already on turn two if our beloved elves remain unchallenged.
+I don't think there's much to say about Llanowar Elves as it is simply the best one-drop in Alchemy (and even standard) when it comes to ramping some mana.
+Thanks to it, our turns two can be very strong: we have the chance of casting Overlord of the Hauntwoods already on turn two if our beloved elves remain unchallenged.

 Overlord of the Hauntwoods is not only a great way to ramp mana but also a threat in later stages of the game.
 We will often find ourselves paying its Impending cost and the reasons are multiple:

-• If casted on turn 2 thanks to Llanowar Elves gives us the chance to play our 5 mana drop already on turn 3;
+• If cast on turn 2 thanks to Llanowar Elves, it gives us the chance to play our 5 mana drop already on turn 3;

-• If casted on turn 3 after already playing Up the Beanstalk it will both ramp and draw us a card;
+• If cast on turn 3 after already playing Up the Beanstalk, it will both ramp and draw us a card;

 • Generally fills a 3 turn that is an absent mana slot for this deck (there are no 3 mana and 4 mana drops if we don’t consider Impending costs within the deck).